devnull-cz/c-prog-lang/modules/string-length.md

 We know that we can use `sizeof` to get a length of a character array including the terminating `'\0'` character.
-There is a more general way to get a string length, function `strlen`().
+There is a more general way to get a string length, function `strlen()` that returns the number of characters without the terminating zero.
 Note that when we know what pointers are, the existence of the fuction will make more sense.

 The function is declared in `<string.h>` and returns a value of type `size_t`,